opendocsg/slw-judgments-backfill/2011_SGHC_109/report.md

 _Sungdo Engineering_

-18     Shortly after the _AM Associates_ decision, Lee Seiu Kin J (“Lee J”) decided the case of _Sungdo Engineering & Construction (S) Pte Ltd v Italcor Pte Ltd_ [2010] 3 SLR 459 (“ _Sungdo Engineering_ ”).
+18     Shortly after the _AM Associates_ decision, Lee Seiu Kin J (“Lee J”) decided the case of _Sungdo Engineering & Construction (S) Pte Ltd v Italcor Pte Ltd_ <span class="citation">[2010] 3 SLR 459</span> (“ _Sungdo Engineering_ ”).
 An appeal was filed against Lee J’s decision but was subsequently withdrawn.
 There, the respondent in the adjudication proceedings applied to set aside the adjudication order on the basis that the letter which the claimant purported to be a payment claim (“the 2008 Letter”) did not in fact constitute a payment claim under the SOPA.
 Lee J found notable the conclusion of the 2008 Letter (see _Sungdo Engineering_ at [27]):

  Please therefore let us have your payment.